DOI-ONRR/doi-extractives-data/src/markdown/downloads/disbursements-by-month.md

 * _Native American Tribes & Allottees_ ONRR disburses 100% of revenue collected from resource extraction on Native American lands back to Native American  tribes, nations, and individual Indian landowners.
 * _Reclamation Fund_ Established by Congress in 1902, funds the development of irrigation projects on arid and semiarid lands of the 17 western states.
 * _State Fund_ disbursed to states fall under the jurisdiction of each state, and each state determines how the funds will be used.
-* _U.S Treasury Fund_ disbursed to the Treasury go to the General Fund, which is the federal government’s basic operating fund.
+* _U.S Treasury_ Funds disbursed to the Treasury go to the General Fund, which is the federal government’s basic operating fund.
 The General Fund pays for roughly two-thirds of all federal expenditures, including the U.S. military, national parks, and schools.
 * _U.S.
-TreasuryAI Funds_ disbursed to Native American deposit accounts within the U.S. Treasury Deposit accounts are funds that are collected by the U.S. Treasury but do not belong to the federal government.
+TreasuryAI_ Funds disbursed to Native American deposit accounts within the U.S. Treasury Deposit accounts are funds that are collected by the U.S. Treasury but do not belong to the federal government.

 _Land Category_ Whether the origin of the revenue being disbursed is offshore or onshore